top of page

 Trust doesn't just happen overnight; it's a product of consistent interaction marked by transparency and reliability.
 It ties team members together, helping them work collaboratively towards a common goal.
 And at a more personal level, it’s the foundation upon which long-lasting relationships are built.

 Effective communication plays an instrumental role here.
-It not only helps clear misunderstandings, but also sends out the message that one is keen on understanding their partner's needs and perspectives.
-Through open and honest communication, relationships can thrive and trust can be cultivated.
+It not only helps clear misunderstandings but also sends out the message that one is keen on understanding their partner's needs and perspectives.
+Open and honest communication cultivates trust and makes business relationships thrive.
 As a Trusted Advisor, how can you use these two skills to be a better communicator?

 The Concept of Active Listening